jessicarush/react-notes/jsx.md

 ## Breaking code into chunks

 With map rendered components the `render()` method of the parent component can get pretty long.
-Feel free to pull any sections out into their own functions to help organize your code better.
+Feel free to pull any sections out into their own functions or variables to help organize your code better.
 For example:

 ```javascript
 class TestComponent extends Component {